David M. Tunder, DVM — Chief of Staff

 Dr. Gilbertson is a Milwaukee native and spends her leisure time gardening, hiking and camping.
 She also has a background in education and enjoys giving presentations and teaching classes about pet care.
-Dr. Gilbertson likes spending her free time with her friends, family and three cats.
+Dr. Gilbertson likes spending her free time with her friends, family, and cat.

 Kelly Kasum, DVM